 Know Your Customer (KYC) is one of the key components of verifying a customer’s identity.
 Businesses in regulated markets, especially finance, are required to perform KYC checks to authenticate a customer before onboarding.

-This is because organisations are required to verify their customers before engaging them in a business relationship.
+This is because organisations are required to verify their customers before engaging them in business relationships like loan applications or before they transact.
 Typically, customers are required to provide valid identity documents which they can be verified with.
 Identity verification processes help companies satisfy KYC and AML regulations, and most importantly, mitigate fraud.

 KYC also allow companies to protect themselves from legal penalties when conducting business with clients.
 It ensures that the business verifies that they’re transacting legally and obtain enough information to protect their customers from financial crimes.